Are We in the New Covenant? — Already and Not Yet

 The apostles testify that Messiah mediates a better covenant with better promises and that the Spirit writes on human hearts.

-“Christ has obtained a ministry that is as much more excellent than the old as the covenant he mediates is better, since it is enacted on better promises… I will put my laws into their minds, and write them on their hearts…”
+“Christ has obtained a ministry… the covenant he mediates is better… I will put my laws into their minds, and write them on their hearts…”

 — Hebrews 8:6, 10

-“You show that you are a letter from Christ… written not with ink but with the Spirit of the living God, not on tablets of stone but on tablets of human hearts… who has made us competent to be ministers of a new covenant… of the Spirit.”
+“You show that you are a letter from Christ… written not with ink but with the Spirit of the living God, not on tablets of stone but on tablets of human hearts… ministers of a new covenant… of the Spirit.”

 — 2 Corinthians 3:3, 6